 Red Wasps are mainly active daily and feed on nectar and pollen.
 They are beneficial to the environment as they help control insect pests’ populations.

-The red wasp is a large species of wasp found in wooded areas.
-They are identified by their red and yellow stripes and are known to be aggressive.
+The red wasp is a large species found in wooded areas.
+It is identified by its red and yellow stripes and is known to be aggressive.

 Unlike the common wasp, the red is solitary and does not form colonies.

 The red wasp’s lifecycle begins with the female laying eggs in spring.
-The eggs hatch into larvae and are fed by the female until they reach adulthood.
+The eggs hatch into larvae, which the female feeds until they reach adulthood.

 The adult wasps then emerge and start to build their nests.
 The nests are usually made from mud and can be found attached to trees and other structures.

 The red wasp is usually active from late spring to early autumn.
-During this time, they will feed on nectar and other food sources.
+During this time, it feeds on nectar and other food sources.

 The colonies will die off in late summer, leaving only females to survive the winter.